punxaphil/maxi-media-player/README.md

 showBrowseMediaInPlayerSection: true # default is false.
 Will show the browse media button in the player section.
 showChannelInPlayer: true # default is false.
 Will show the channel (if available) in the player section.
 This can for instance be the radio station name.
 hidePlaylistInPlayer: true # default is false.
 Will hide the playlist name in the player section.
+stopInsteadOfPause: true # default is false.
+Will show the stop button instead of the pause button when media is playing.

 # media browser specific
 favoritesItemsPerRow: 1 # default is 4.
 Use this to show items as list.